MariAstra563/roblox-doors-hack-pack/README.md

 This code should work with any Roblox Script Injector.
 There may be bugs, as it is still in development.
-Updated: Thursday, March 17, 2023.
+Updated: Saturday, March 18, 2023.

 Features:
 - rush distance, presence, and location detector